Home-Dzine.co.za

 There is a way to achieve a perfect finish:

-1. Allow the new paint to dry completely.
-To be completely sure leave the paint to dry for 10 days.
+1. Allow the new paint to dry completely, preferable for a couple of days.
 If you don't want to spend a fortune on sanding paper this is necessary to avoid clogging the sandpaper.

 2. A Random Orbit Sander is the best sander for this type of project.
 These sanders do an excellent job of removing surface defects when equipped with the right paper.
 I also recommend that you use a Bosch Random Orbit Sander, as these are fitted with a Micro Filter System that allows dust to be channelled from the project surface into the filter container, allowing for dust-free sanding and less mess.